Does My Child Have A Broken Bone?

 Treatment of a broken bone most often involves a cast or other method to keep the break from moving while it heals.
 Sometimes broken bones in children heal without any special treatment.
 Occasionally surgery is required.

-If you are worried about your child having a broken bone, come in and see us--we have on-site X-ray at our clinic!
+If you are worried about your child having a broken bone, come in and see us--we have an on-site X-ray at our clinic!